ratherpixelate/ratherpixelate/README.md

-- Discord me @justaboy9095 for collaborations (If me free)
+- Discord me @ratherpixelate for collaborations (If me free)

 <!---
 The-C0der/The-C0der is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.